SBA Loans 101 – White Paper Sources

-SBA Loans 101: A White Paper
+SBA 7(a) Loans 101: White Paper Sources

 The Small Business Administration offers six types of programs designed to support small businesses.
 To quote the Congressional Research Service “these loan guaranty programs are designed to encourage lenders to provide loans to small businesses that might not otherwise obtain financing on reasonable terms and conditions.”

-SBA White Paper Sources
+SBA 7a Loans White Paper Sources

-To create this white paper we relied strictly on primary research from Acts of Congress, Federal Regulations, Congressional Reports, legal documents, SBA Regulations & public notices, etc. When in need of clarification – or operational expertise – we’ve gone directly to the most knowledgeable SBA lenders we know.
+To create this white paper we relied strictly on primary research from Acts of Congress, Federal Regulations, Congressional Reports, legal documents, SBA Regulations & public notices, etc. When in need of clarification – or operational expertise – we’ve gone directly to the most knowledgeable SBA preferred lenders we know.

 Some of our primary sources are listed below – we won’t bore you with a full list:

 - The Congressional Act H.R.
-5141 (83rd Congress), passed on July 30, 1953
+5141 (83rd Congress), passed on July 30, 1953, establishing the SBA

 - Code of Federal Regulations – CFR (the codification of the general and permanent rules published in the Federal Register by the departments and agencies of the Federal Government) CFR Title 13, Volume 1, Chapter 1, parts 1-199.
+Updated June 7, 2021.

-- SBA fee documentation information – updated SBA form 159 effective November 1, 2018 & information notice (CONTROL NO: 5000-18012) September 14, 2018.
+- SBA 7(a) and 504 fee documentation information – updated SBA form 159 effective August 2021.

 - 115th Congress: H.R.4743 – Small Business 7(a) Lending Oversight Reform Act of 2018, June 21, 2018 and Senator James Risch’s Committee Report 115-265

-© 2018 Speritas Capital Partners LLC | All Rights Reserved |
+© 2021 Speritas Capital Partners LLC | All Rights Reserved |